iieir-km/ComplEx-NNE_AER/README.md

 # ComplEx-NNE+AER

-Codes and datasets for "Improving Knowledge graph embedding using simple constraints" (ACL-2018)
+Codes and datasets for "Improving Knowledge Graph Embedding Using Simple Constraints" (ACL-2018)
 ## Introduction
 The repository provides java implementations and DB100K dataset used for the paper:
-* [Improving Knowledge graph embedding using simple constraints]().
+* [Improving Knowledge Graph Embedding Using Simple Constraints](https://arxiv.org/abs/1805.02408).
 Boyang Ding, Quan Wang, Bin Wang and Li Guo.
 ACL 2018.

 As well as the implementations for the following papers:
 * [Complex Embeddings for Simple Link Prediction](http://proceedings.mlr.press/v48/trouillon16.pdf).
 Théo Trouillon, Johannes Welbl, Sebastian Riedel, Éric Gaussier and Guillaume Bouchard.
 ICML 2016.